-Starting to add more depth of shadow, no fine detail as yet.
+Starting to add more depth of shadow.

 When Abbie was 6 months old, through no fault of her own, she was surrendered to an animal shelter in Kuwait called K’S Path.
 For ca. 6 years she lived in the shelter waiting for the right family to come along and adopt her but unfortunately most adoptions are of smaller dogs, the larger dogs have a hard time finding homes and Abbie was also no longer a young dog, the odds were stacked against her.

 I used to volunteer at the shelter and friends of mine came in search of the perfect canine companion for their daughter.
 I had seen Abbie a few days before in the garden enclosure with the trainer – sitting when asked, waiting for her treat and generally being a very well behaved dog, she is part Border Collie after all!
 The daughter actually had in mind one of the smaller dogs but thankfully it was love at first sight when she met Abbie.
 It was a wonderful moment when Abbie for the first time since she was surrendered as a pup, walked out the shelter door and got into their car for the journey to her new home.
 She jumped in the car and settled down as if it was something she did everyday of her life, dogs sense when they are with good people!